260223-DF-AI/grouplddp2/meeting-notes.md

     Done - Implemented FastAPI
     Will do - Add duplication guard and streaming buffers to GCS Danielle
-    Done - Implemented data validaition and
+    Done - Implemented data validation and error logging Will do - Make benchmarking report
 Lucas
+    Will do - dynamically create schema for BigQuery, refactor main.py
 ## 03/20/26
 Dylan
     Will do - design API